Scientific Name

 Description

-Gasteria 'Little Warty' is a small succulent that forms attractive rosettes of pointed green leaves with raised pale green stripes and edges and tiny white tubercles.
-It slowly grows and offsets to form a small clump with age, reaching up to 8 inches (20 cm) in height and 6 inches (15 cm) in width.
-The white and green color and its plastic appearance make it look unusual.
+Gasteria 'Little Warty' is a small succulent that forms attractive rosettes of pointed, green leaves with raised, pale green stripes and edges and tiny white tubercles.
+It slowly grows and produces offsets, creating a small clump with age, which can reach a height of 8 inches (20 cm) and a width of 6 inches (15 cm).
+The combination of white and green colors, along with its plastic appearance, makes it look unusual.

 This hybrid is quite unstable, and several slightly different clones and growing forms are available.